Tick: Diet and feeding

 Ticks are ectoparasites and most species consume blood to satisfy all of their nutritional requirements.
 They are obligate hematophages, and require blood to survive and move from one stage of life to another.
 Ticks can fast for long periods of time, but eventually die if unable to find a host.
 Hematophagy evolved independently at least six times in arthropods living during the late Cretaceous; in ticks it is thought to have evolved 120 million years ago through adaptation to blood-feeding.
 This behavior evolved independently within the separate tick families as well, with differing host-tick interactions driving the evolutionary change.

 Some ticks attach to their host rapidly, while others wander around searching for thinner skin, such as that in the ears of mammals.
 Depending on the species and life stage, preparing to feed can take from ten minutes to two hours.
 On locating a suitable feeding spot, the tick grasps the host's skin and cuts into the surface.
 It extracts blood by cutting a hole in the host's epidermis, into which it inserts its hypostome and prevents the blood from clotting by excreting an anticoagulant or platelet aggregation inhibitor.

-Ticks find their hosts by detecting an animals' breath and body odors, sensing body heat, moisture, or vibrations.
-A common misconception about ticks is they jump onto their host; however, they are incapable of jumping, although static electricity from their hosts has been shown to be capable of pulling the tick over distances several times their own body length.
+Ticks find a host by detecting breath and body odors, body heat, moisture, or vibrations.
+A common misconception about ticks is they jump onto their host: They are incapable of jumping, although static electricity from their hosts has been shown to be capable of pulling the tick over distances several times their own body length.
 Many tick species, particularly Ixodidae, lie in wait in a position known as "questing".
 While questing, ticks cling to leaves and grasses by their third and fourth pairs of legs.
 They hold the first pair of legs outstretched, waiting to grasp and climb on to any passing host.
 Tick questing heights tend to be correlated with the size of the desired host; nymphs and small species tend to quest close to the ground, where they may encounter small mammalian or bird hosts; adults climb higher into the vegetation, where larger hosts may be encountered.
 Some species are hunters and lurk near places where hosts may rest.
 Upon receiving an olfactory stimulus or other environmental indication, they crawl or run across the intervening surface.